wellbyt3/audit-process/README.md

 With a high-level system overview loaded up, it's time to start the line by line manual review.

 Here are some general tips for manually reviewing code:
 1. Audit in layers, top-down
-    2. When there's a lot of math, convert the code to formulas on paper.
+2. When there's confusing math, convert the code to formulas on paper.
 3. When timelines exists, draw them on paper.

 ### Happy Pass